Smertig/banana/docs/api/tg/methods/send_invoice.rst

    Unique identifier for the target chat or username of the target channel (in the format @channelusername)

-   .. cpp:member:: optional_t<integer_t> message_thread_id

-   Unique identifier for the target message thread (topic) of the forum; for forum supergroups only

    .. cpp:member:: string_t title

    Product name, 1-32 characters